A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of

-Initially, this modelling effort attempted to use CO$_2$ equivalents within the OPTiMEM.
+Initially, this modelling effort attempted to use CO$_2$ equivalents within OPTiMEM.
 It became apparent that this was simply impossible because CO$_2$ has a unique chemistry.
 It dissolves into the ocean, which will then release CO$_2$ when the concentration declines.
 CO$_2$ is taken up, and released by rock.
 The behaviour of CO$_2$ over both short and long time scales is unique (fig. \ref{Fig-RemainderFractions} \cite{Archer2020UltimateCostofCarbon}.
 CH$_4$ has a half-life/\emph{e}fold conversion to CO$_2$.
 The other gases fit half-life/\emph{e}fold equations (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.3).

 Given the longevity of the climate problem, the CO$_2$ equivalent metrics tend to overstate the climate impact of other GHGs, leading to unwarranted emphasis on GHGs like CH$_4$ \cite{Tans_2022UseAbuseOfC-14andC-13InAtmosphericCO2}.
 It is hard to imagine a gas less suited to being used as an equivalence metric for climate damages than CO$_2$.

 Consequently, we are strongly opposed to the CO$_2$ equivalent concept, only using it here as an inaccurate shorthand because it is used in other sources.
 That said, figure \ref{Fig_SCC_isosurface_2Views} allows some reasonable basis of comparison.
 However, even this should be examined in a more sophisticated manner because of cost/benefit trade-offs, and the relative contributions to the total problem (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} fig. 37).
 At this time, and for the next century to come, CO$_2$ is the problem to solve.
 We can keep an eye on other GHGs.